sirstudly/SpotifyWebJukebox/readme.md

 - [ ] Show more than one song in the "Up next" list
 - [ ] Show more than 20 tracks when searching
-- [ ] Add ability to set playlist, set album, set artist radio, etc...
-- [ ] Set shuffle mode, repeat, etc.
 - [ ] Setup WSS server and push out notifications rather than poll every second
+- [ ] Persist auth tokens somewhere so it will survive a server restart
+- [ ] Default to currently active device (otherwise use preferred device)

 ## **NowPlaying Changelog**